 The Ability Hand has a lift capacity of 23 Kgs, which puts it slightly ahead of the Michelangelo Hand, but well behind the lift capacity of both the i-Limb and the bebionic Hand.

-As for grip force, we do not yet have any data on this.
+We do not yet have any data on the Ability Hand’s grip force.

 At one time or another, most of us have temporarily lost the function of our fingers, hand, and/or arm due to injury.
 We all know how inconvenient this can be.

 It is no different for someone who relies on a bionic hand.
-Having fingers or the entire hand break is a major inconvenience, especially if the hand must be left in the repair shop for a few days.
+Having fingers or the entire hand break is a major inconvenience, especially if the hand must be sent back to the manufacturer for repairs.

 The Ability Hand’s fingers are made of polyurethane and silicone.
 This makes them compliant, allowing them to sustain up to 10x the blunt force impact of rigid fingers.

-Because the Ability Hand is new to the market, we do not yet have any user feedback on durability.
+Because the Ability Hand is new to the market, we do not yet have any user feedback on this exceptional durability.

-According to Psyonic, the estimated final net price to the end-user for a typical solution involving the Ability Hand is $15,000 to $20,000 USD.
-This includes typical costs for sensors, socket, and prosthetist fees.
+According to Psyonic, the estimated final net price for an Ability Hand is $15,000 to $20,000 US.
+This includes typical costs for the socket, sensors, and prosthetist fees.

-Note our multiple uses of the word “typical” in the preceding paragraph.
-There can be substantial differences between individual patients, especially with respect to residual limbs.
-So please use our pricing information as a general guide only.
+Note our use of the word “typical”.
+There can be substantial differences between individual patients so please use our pricing information as a general guide only.

 To see how the Ability Hand’s price compares to its competitors, please see our Bionic Hand Price List.

-One of the great joys of researching the human bionics industry are the number of passionate scientists and engineers we encounter.
-As our post on Master Innovators in Bionic Limbs describes, legends like Hugh Herr and Dean Kamen poignantly remind us that this is not about money.
+One of the great joys of researching the human bionics industry is encountering so many passionate scientists and engineers.
+As our article on Master Innovators in Bionic Limbs describes, legends like Hugh Herr and Dean Kamen poignantly remind us that this is not about money.
 This is about restoring lost abilities to our fellow human beings.

 He repeats this message quite frequently, even while wrestling with the realities of distribution, insurance requirements, and government regulations, etc.